Installing Ubuntu Server

 sudo apt ugprade -y

-Your Linux installation is now up to date.
+The Linux installation is now being updated.

 Installing the Qemu guest agent